North Korean defectors: Terms

-North Korean expert Andrei Lankov has criticized the term "defectors", since most people fleeing the country do not seek refuge because of political dissent, but are instead motivated by material deprivation.
+The expert in North Korea Andrei Lankov has criticized the term "defectors", as most who flee North Korea are not political dissidents seeking asylum, but are instead primarily motivated by a desire to escape poverty.

+Settlement process

+North Korean defectors must first enter the North Korean Refugee Protection Center, or Hanawon, run by the National Intelligence Service, for interrogation when they leave North Korea and enter South Korea.
+The interrogation process is conducted in conjunction with the National Intelligence Service, the Ministry of Unification, the National Police Agency, and the North Korean Five Star Committee, necessary to check whether they are spies sent by the North Korean regime or ethnic Koreans disguised as North Korean defectors.
+Only if North Korean defectors pass the interrogation successfully will they be admitted to Hanawon and trained to adapt to South Korean society.

 Demographics

-Since 1953, 100,000–300,000 North Koreans have defected, most of whom have fled to Russia or China.
+According to Courtland Robinson, assistant professor at the Center for Refugee and Disaster Response at the Johns Hopkins Bloomberg School of Public Health, around 10,000 North Korean defectors are staying in China.
 1,418 were registered as arriving in South Korea in 2016.
 In 2017, there were 31,093 defectors registered with the Unification Ministry in South Korea, 71% of whom were women.
-In 2018, the numbers had been dramatically dropping since Kim Jong-un took power in 2011, trending towards less than a thousand per year, down from the peak of 2,914 in 2009.
+In 2018, the numbers had been dramatically dropping since Kim Jong Un took power in 2011, trending towards less than a thousand per year, down from the peak of 2,914 in 2009.

-Professor Courtland Robinson of the Bloomberg School of Public Health at Johns Hopkins University estimated that in the past the total number of 6,824 and 7,829 children were born to North Korean women in the three Northeastern Provinces of China.
-Recently, survey results conducted in 2013 by Johns Hopkins and the Korea Institute for National Unification (also known as KINU) showed that there were about 8,708 North Korean defectors and 15,675 North Korean children in China's same three Northeastern Provinces which are Jilin, Liaoning and Yanbian Korean Autonomous Prefecture.
+Robinson estimated that in the past the total number of 6,824 and 7,829 children were born to North Korean women in the three Northeastern Provinces of China.
+Recently, survey results conducted in 2013 by Johns Hopkins and the Korea Institute for National Unification (KINU) showed that there were about 8,708 North Korean defectors and 15,675 North Korean children in China's same three Northeastern Provinces which are Jilin, Liaoning and Yanbian Korean Autonomous Prefecture.

 Most North Korean refugees reportedly leave the country due to economic reasons.
 Based on a study of North Korean defectors, women make up the majority of defections.
 In 2002, they comprised 56% of defections to South Korea (1,138 people), and by 2011, the number had grown to 71% (2,706 people).
 More women leave the North because they are more likely to suffer financial hardships.
 This is due to the prevalence of women in service sector jobs whereas men are employed in the military.
 According to South Korean government data, 45% of defectors cited economic reasons for defecting.
 According to NK News, men had a higher tendency to leave the country due to political, ideological or surveillance pressure.
-In the first half of 2018, women made up 88% of defectors to the South.
+During the first half of 2018, 88% of defectors to the South were women.